tshsu04224/iot_robottle/README.md

   - Adafruit_ADS1x15: Reads analog data from the TDS sensor.
   - adxl345: Interfaces with the accelerometer.
 - Platforms:
-  - LINE Messaging API: Notifies users with water data.
+  - LINE Messaging API: Sends water data notifications to users.

 ## **Circuit Diagram**
 - (Include your circuit diagram here)

 ## **System Architecture**
-1. **Sensors** collect data (water level, water quality, tilt).
+1. **Sensors** collect data on water level, water quality, and tilt.
 2. **Raspberry Pi Zero 2W** processes the data and controls the LED.
 3. **Flask Server** communicates with the LINE Bot for user notifications.